vivek1082/kafka-demo/README.md

 5. Process step 1,4 run continuously, until there is external interrupt to system.
 Writing new topics, reading, storing, joining, combining and writing back the combine message to Kafka cluster.

-### To avoid Avro Registry, Custom Serde implementation provided for each model
+### Custom Serde implementation provided for each model class

-### Leaving UT for a while.